 Frequently Asked Questions

 DAY CAMPERS must be between the ages of five and ten.
 If your camper is four, but will turn five by the end of the year, they are eligible to come to Day Camp.
-If your camper is ten, but is turning eleven before the end of the year (born in 2006 or before) they are no longer eligible for the Day Camp program.
+If your camper is ten, but is turning eleven before the end of the year, they are no longer eligible for the Day Camp program and are encouraged to participate in the Overnight program.

 OVERNIGHT CAMPERS must be between the ages of seven and fifteen.
 If your camper is six, but will turn 7 by the end of the year, they are eligible to come to overnight camp.
 If your camper is fifteen, but is turning sixteen before the end of the year they are no longer eligible for the Overnight Camp program.